 - Take an interest in and encourage your child to talk about crushes or romantic relationships.
 Talk about what goes into positive relationships, including caring and respectful behaviour.

 - Keep talking with your child about sexual health and sexuality.
 If your child has a good understanding of sex and its part in adult relationships, he’ll be better able to deal with sexting.

 If your child has a social media profile, she needs to think about the messages she’s sending about herself through her profile.
 Here are some talking points:

 - What kind of public image do you want to have?
 How do you want people to think about you?

 - What kind of photos and video of yourself are you happy for others to see and possibly copy, edit and upload onto different websites?
 Why?

-- Would you be happy if those images ended up being seen by your friends at school, teachers, boss at your part-time job, or parents?
+- Would you be happy if those images ended up being seen by your school friends, teachers, boss, parents or grandparents?

 Consequences and legal implications